AbedElazizShe/LightCompressor/README.md

 4) OnProgress - called with progress new value
 5) OnCancelled - called when the job is cancelled

+You can pass the optional video quality (default is medium) and if to enable checking for min bitrate (default is true)

 To cancel the compression job, just call [VideoCompressor.cancel()]

 ```kotlin